Gaylaxy (magazine): History and development

 Gaylaxy was founded by Sukhdeep Singh.
 In 2010, Singh was still an eighth semester BTech student at the Indian School of Mines in Dhanbad.
 Singh is the current editor-in-chief and is also a gay rights activist in India.
 The initial team consisted mostly of the editor's close friends and contacts.
 The first issue was published in January 2010, after India's "high court overturned a law that criminalized homosexuality."
 The second issue of the magazine saw the launch of the website.
 Later, in 2013 this law was again reinstated, making being in a same sex relationship in India illegal again.

-After the Indian Supreme Court's decision effectively re-criminalizing LGBTIQ citizens in December 2013, a dedicated Hindi section of Gaylaxy Magazine was created with an inaugural issue of 8 articles.
-Sachin Jain joined forces with Sukhdeep as he wanted to positively and constructively channelize his anger and frustration at disparaging description of the community as "a minuscule minority with so called rights", rooted in the misconception that the indigenous queer movement is an elitist product of Westernization, liberalization and globalization.
+After the Indian Supreme Court's decision effectively re-criminalising LGBTIQ citizens in December 2013, a dedicated Hindi section of Gaylaxy magazine was created with an inaugural issue of eight articles.
+Sachin Jain joined forces with Sukhdeep as he wanted to positively and constructively channel his anger and frustration at disparaging descriptions of the community as "a minuscule minority with so called rights", rooted in the misconception that the indigenous queer movement is an elitist product of Westernisation, liberalisation and globalisation.

-Gaylaxy also released an app on 14 February 2014 relating to the website and its content.The application is maintained by Apurv Gupta.
+Gaylaxy also released an app on 14 February 2014 relating to the website and its content.
+The application is maintained by Apurv Gupta.
 In their effort towards going mobile, the website was also made available on news reading application called "Plash".
 The Gaylaxy app is considered a "possible first for the gay community" in India, according to The Times of India.